 The complex was built in 1901 and inaugurated in 1930.
-UNESCO announced Hospital de Sant Pau as a World Heritage Site in 1997.
+UNESCO announced as a World Heritage Site in 1997.

 Lluís Monèch i Montaner (1849-1923)

 Lluís Domènech i Montaner was a Spanish architect who plays as a highly influential figure in Modernisme Català, also known as The Art Nouveau.
 He was born in Barcelona and dedicated his life to politics, academic learning, and architecture.
 He was the teacher of Antoni Gaudi (1852 – 1926), who was famously for Casa Vicens, La Sagrada Familia, and Park Güell.

 Lluís Monèch i Montaner is also the architect of Palau de la Música Catalana, was declared UNESCO World Heritage along together with the hospital.

 Funding & Restoration

 The construction of Hospital de Sant Pau was mainly from Pau Gil i Serra (1816-1896) and the Catalan Civil Society.
 Pau Gil donated a generous amount of his fortune to the Hospital.
 After ten pavilions were built, funding continues to get help from numerous families, citizens, and institutions.

 The Hospital moved to a new site for facility improvements in 2009.
 This Art Nouveau Site underwent an unprecedented process of restoration.
 After serving as a hospital for over 80 years, the Hospital is currently playing a significant historical role in Catalonia.
 It is a space dedicated to innovation, sustainability, health, and culture.